-- 13.13.1.1 Neither Coordinating Board review, approval, or acceptance of, nor reimbursement for any of the project hereunder shall be construed to operate as a waiver of any rights under the Grant Award, or of any cause of action arising out of the performance of the work required by the Grant Award. - 13.13.1.2 The Coordinating Board shall have no liability except as specifically provided by law. - 13.13.1.3 Sovereign Immunity.
-The Coordinating Board and Awarded Applicant stipulate and agree that no provision of, or any part of the Grant Award between the Coordinating Board and Awarded Applicant, or any subsequent change order, amendment, or other Grant Award modification shall be construed: (1) as a waiver of the doctrine of sovereign immunity or immunity from suit as provided for in the Texas Constitution and the Laws of the State of Texas; (2) to extend liability to the Coordinating Board beyond such liability provided for in the Texas Constitution and the Laws of the State of Texas; or (3) as a waiver of any immunity provided by the 11th Amendment or any other provision of the United States Constitution or any immunity recognized by the Courts and the laws of the United States.
+- 13.13.1.1 Neither the THECB's review, approval, or acceptance of, nor payment for any of the services provided hereunder shall be construed to operate as a waiver of any rights under the Grant Award, or of any cause of action arising out of the performance of the work required by the Grant Award. - 13.13.1.2 The THECB shall have no liability except as specifically provided by law. - 13.13.1.3 Sovereign Immunity.
+The THECB and Awarded Applicant stipulate and agree that no provision of, or any part of the Grant Award between the THECB and Awarded Applicant, or any subsequent change order, amendment, or other Grant Award modification shall be construed: (1) as a waiver of the doctrine of sovereign immunity or immunity from suit as provided for in the Texas Constitution and the Laws of the State of Texas; (2) to extend liability to the THECB or Awarded Applicant beyond such liability provided for in the Texas Constitution and the Laws of the State of Texas; or (3) as a waiver of any immunity provided by the 11th Amendment or any other provision of the United States Constitution or any immunity recognized by the Courts and the laws of the United States.